We’d planned to stay in Switzerland for 10 days, but only lasted 4.

 That’s right, if you need groceries on a Sunday, you’re going hungry until Monday morning.

-A few take away joints were open, but as we looked at the McDonalds menu we realised that everything was much more expensive than what it would be in Australia. $15.50 for one small burger meal (of which I would have to remove the meat patty due to my vegetarianism)?
+A few take away joints were open, but as we looked at the McDonalds menu we realised that everything was much more expensive than what it would be in Australia. $15.50 for one small burger meal (of which I would have to remove the meat patty to make it vegetarian?).
 Umm, no thanks.

 The only open restaurant we’d spotted so far was an Italian place opposite McDonalds.
 We wandered over and sat down, opened the menu, and gulped as we realised a medium sized pizza was going to be almost $30.
 Our food and beverage budget was $35 per day each, so this pizza would be almost half of it.